jewettaij/moltemplate/doc/doc_genpoly_modify_lt.md

              monomer will be modified.)
 The length of the polymer need not be a multiple of num_mods.

-    -locations-random num_mods
+    -locations-random num_mods seed
              Alternatively, you can distribute these modifications randomly along the length of the polymer.
+In addition to the number of modifications, you must also specify a seed for the random number generator.
+(Any integer will do.)
 Care is taken to avoid overlap with each other.
 You can control the minimum spacing between modifications using the "-mod-width" argument.

     -mod-width mod_width
              Specify the minimum "width" of a modification generated using